-We were first appointed as independent auditors to perform a statutory audit of the Group's consolidated financial statements on 10 September 2021 by the Supervisory Board.
+We were first appointed as independent auditors to perform a statutory audit of the Bank's separate financial statements on 10 September 2021 by the Supervisory Board.
 Our appointment has been renewed annually by the Supervisory Board.
-The period of total uninterrupted engagement for performing the statutory audit of the Group is three years.
+The period of total uninterrupted engagement for performing the statutory audit of the Bank is three years.